ilder-as/go-barentswatch-ais/README.md

 They can be recognized by the return types.

 ### Streams
-A typical streaming endpoint will have a `StreamResponse[T]` or `SSEStreamResponse[T]` return data type, depending on whether the data is streamed via HTTP2 streams or as Server Sent Events.
+A streaming endpoint will have a `StreamResponse[T]` return data type.
+The underlying stream can be a simple HTTP2 stream or Server Sent Events (SSE).
 A typical signature is

 ```go
 func (c *Client) GetAis() (StreamResponse[AisMultiple], error) { // ... }
 ```

-A stream response has an `UnmarshalStream` method which returns channels for data, errors, and a cancellation function which cancels the stream.
+A `StreamResponse` has an `UnmarshalStream` method which returns channels for data, errors, and a cancellation function which cancels the stream.

 ```go